Step 1

 Do not use other compostable bags—the bags provided by Ramsey and Washington counties are designed specifically for this program.

-Once a week or when the bag is full, tie a single knot at the top to close the bag.
+Collect your food scraps in the food scrap bags.
+Once a week or when the food scrap bag is full, tie a knot at the top to close the bag.

 Tie the top of the bag like you would tie a balloon.
 This type of knot is best for keeping the bag sealed.